awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-redshift-cluster.md

 The port number on which the Amazon Redshift cluster accepts connections\.
 For example: `5439`\.

 `Id`  <a name="Id-fn::getatt"></a>
 A unique identifier for the cluster\.
 You use this identifier to refer to the cluster for any subsequent cluster operations such as deleting or modifying\.
+The identifier also appears in the Amazon Redshift console\.
-For example: `myexamplecluster`
+Example: `myexamplecluster`

 ## Examples<a name="aws-resource-redshift-cluster--examples"></a>